GioLop/todo-list-api/README.md

-# Todo List API
+# Todo List

-This is a simple Todo List API built with TypeScript, providing user registration, login, and authorization functionality.
-The API allows users to create, manage, and update tasks efficiently.
+This is a simple Todo List Web App built with TypeScript, providing user registration, login, and authorization functionality.
+It has two main parts the API and the UI.

 ## Poject URL
 roadmap(https://roadmap.sh/projects/todo-list-api)

-## Features
+## API Features

 - **User Authentication**: Register, login, and manage sessions securely.
 - **Task Management**: Create, update, and delete tasks associated with a user.
 - **Authorization**: Protect routes so that only authenticated users can manage their tasks.

-## Tech Stack
+## API Tech Stack

 - **Backend**: Node.js, Express.js, TypeScript
 - **Database**: PostgreSQL (running in Docker)